 The outbreak of the coronavirus disease has had a significant impact on people and businesses.
 The situation has also raised questions about the possibility of physical attendance at upcoming AGMs.
 Due to new temporary legislation and new instructions regarding the interpretation of the Swedish Corporate Governance Code, as well as the authorities’ updated recommendations, Vinge publishes this update regarding companies' alternatives for the upcoming AGMs.

-The Covid-19 situation has had a material negative effect on a large number of Swedish businesses and it has also led to considerable fluctuations on the financial markets.
+Updated 13 November 2020.
 We have gathered together a number of questions and answers which we frequently encounter in our practice to help companies navigate the situation.

 Vinge’s experts within trade and shipping summarise some observations on how Corona impact international trade.